Lujarios/Lujarios/README.md

     "Accessible & User-Centered Design"
   ],

+  goal: `
-  goal: "Build meaningful software, lead impactful teams, and grow
-         into a strong full-stack engineer with product-driven thinking."
+    Build meaningful software, lead impactful teams, and grow into a strong full-stack engineer with product-driven thinking.
+  `,

 };
 ```